 The Christian Classical Model of Education links together subject matter.
 For example, when studying Ancient History, the geography and literature selections will reflect the time period being studied.
 This provides the students with a well rounded educational model.
 The beauty of a Classical Christian Worldview Program is that Biblical concepts are woven through every subject.
 The classroom experience at Veritas moves beyond just an opening prayer and a Bible class to deepen scriptural concepts at every age level.
 The teaching methods in the classroom highly encourage critical thinking and strong communication skills both orally and in composition.

-The Veritas advantage includes professionally selected curriculum, weekly classroom interaction, prepared assignments sheets for parent implementation, and regular progress reports.
+The Veritas advantage includes a professionally selected curriculum, weekly classroom interaction, prepared assignment sheets for parent implementation, and regular progress reports.
 This combination provides for social and peer interaction and contact with excellent tutors who support your homeschool endeavor.
 This environment fosters motivation and accountability for students and parents in a supportive and academically challenging environment.
-Veritas is committed to providing a high-quality program that is cost effective.
+Veritas is committed to providing a high-quality program that is cost-effective.
 This commitment is reflected through reasonable tuition rates and excellent effective teaching staff.

 There are currently two campuses.
 Each campus meets either one or two days depending upon your needs.

 Collierville meets at Central Church on a Tuesday/Wednesday schedule